Gretchen Fraser

-Gretchen Kunigk Fraser (February 11, 1919 – February 17, 1994) was an American alpine ski racer.
-She was the first American to win an Olympic gold medal in skiing.
+Gretchen Kunigk Fraser (February 11, 1919 – February 17, 1994) was an American alpine ski racer and nurse.
+She was the first American to win an Olympic gold medal in skiing, as well as the first American to win an Olympic silver medal in skiing.
+She was also the first American to be awarded the Pery Medal by the ski club of Great Britain, and National Ski Association's Beck International Trophy.
 She was also the skiing stand-in for ice skater Sonja Henie in the movies Thin Ice (1937) and Sun Valley Serenade (1941).
+Fraser was revered in her time for her contributions to American athletics, receiving ticker-tape parades and brand sponsorships upon her return to the United States following her Olympic win.

 Background

 Born in Tacoma, Washington, Gretchen Kunigk was the daughter of German and Norwegian immigrants, Willibald and Clara Kunigk.
 Her Norwegian-born mother was a skier and Gretchen first skied at age 13, at Paradise Valley on the south slopes of Mount Rainier in December 1932.
-Under the tutelage of Otto Lang she became a proficient ski racer and later competed on the ski team at the University of Puget Sound.
+Under the tutelage of Otto Lang, she became a proficient ski racer.
+Gretchen served as president of the Ski Club at Stadium High School in Tacoma, Washington and later competed on the ski team at the University of Puget Sound.
+As a member of the ski team, she won several competitions on Mount Rainier.

-Career
+Athletic career

-In 1938, she traveled to Sun Valley to compete in the second Harriman Cup, a new international event featuring the best racers in the world.
-She met 1936 Olympian and Northwest ski champion Donald Fraser (1913–1994) of the University of Washington on the train trip to central Idaho.
-They were married in November 1939, and Sun Valley became their home.

-Both Frasers were members of the 1940 Olympic team, games that were cancelled due to World War II.
-She spent the war years skiing in Otto Lang's military training films and helping to rehabilitate wounded and disabled veterans through skiing, setting the stage for a lifelong commitment to working with disabled skiers.
+In 1938, she traveled to Sun Valley, Idaho to compete in the second Harriman Cup, a new international event featuring the best racers in the world.
+Both Gretchen and her husband, Donald, were members of the 1940 Olympic team, games that were cancelled due to World War II.
+She spent the war years skiing in Otto Lang's military training films for the 10th Mountain Division and helping to rehabilitate wounded and disabled veterans through skiing, setting the stage for her lifelong commitment to working with disabled skiers (see Nursing Career section below).